harshad-shirsath/memories/README.md

     display: block;
   }

+  /* Native video tags need the same sizing rule as images so they
+     fit into the masonry columns the same way */ .item video {
+    width: 100%;
+    height: auto;
+    display: block;
+  }

   /* Only video thumbnails get a pointer cursor, since only they're clickable */ .item.video-item {
     cursor: pointer;